Editorial by Merritt & Beth Clifton

 Chavez, though better known as a labor leader and civil rights activist, was a longtime vegetarian who spoke out for animals, too.

-We unfortunately omitted mention of Bill Moyer (1933-2002), a longtime aide to King at the Southern Christian Leadership Conference who co-founded the Movement for a New Society and later founded the Social Movement Empowerment Project.
+We unfortunately omitted mention of Bill Moyer (1933-2002), a longtime aide to King at the Southern Christian Leadership Conference, who went on to co-found the Movement for a New Society and later founded the Social Movement Empowerment Project.

 Moyer during his last dozen years tried hard to share his strategic experience and insights with animal advocacy leadership.